jwweii/fsphunter/README.md

 # fsphunter

-This program was designed to find genome coordinates based on amino acid sequences from neoantigens arising from frameshift mutations.
-The program operates as follows: first, it matches the amino acid sequences to the frameshift transcripts and obtains the coordinates of those sequences in the transcripts.
-Then, it utilizes the Ensembldb R package to find the genome coordinates of the amino acid sequences.
-The program utilizes Ensembl code database version 93 (EnsDb.Hsapiens.v93).
+The program is created to locate genome coordinates based on amino acid sequences of neoantigens originating from frameshift mutations.
+It matches the sequences to the frameshift transcripts to get their transcript coordinates, then uses the Ensembldb R package to find the corresponding genome coordinates.
+The database used is EnsDb.Hsapiens.v93.

 ## Docker image
 To pull down the Docker image, run the following command in your terminal: